Exhibitions

 Although only the top section is original, the lighthouse is of historic significance, being associated with the safe passage of local shipping in the years before and following Federation.
 It is also associated with local light keeping families, many of whose descendants remain in the Townsville area.

-With the help of the emergency services helicopter and generous community members, the lighthouse was relocated to the museum from Bay Rock in 1992.
+With the help of the emergency services helicopter and generous community members, the top section of the lighthouse was relocated to the museum from Bay Rock in 1992.

 Model Ship Gallery

-Designed for the demonstration of model ship building, this gallery displays about forty model ships.
-Although most of them have no particular connection with Townsville, the display demonstrates the evolution of ship design, the craft of model ship building and the range of materials used.
+This gallery displays about fifty model ships, demonstrating the evolution of ship design, the craft of model ship building and the range of materials used.

 Boat Shed

-The Boat Shed is a large covered area displaying the lines boat vessel Beth, a range of historic outboard motors (Seagull, Mallard, Gold Cheetah, Evinrude, Riptide) and boat-building tools.
+The Boat Shed is a large covered area displaying the lines boat Beth, a fishing dinghy built in South Townsville and boat-building tools.
 Also on display are a double rowing shell named Terrow and a coxed quad rowing shell named Allan Rolfe, used by school rowers at St Joseph's Gregory Terrace College (Brisbane) and in more recent years at Ignatius Park College (Townsville).
+Beth is an Australian Historic Vessel listed on the Register of Australian Historic Vessels.

 Gun Deck